phaserjs/phaser/README.md

 * Tilemap.getTileWorldXY has a new optional parameter: `nonNull` which if set makes it behave in the same way as `getTile` does (thanks @GGAlanSmithee #1722)
 * Group.hash is an array (previously available as `Group._hash`, but protected) into which you can add any of its children via `Group.addToHash` and `Group.removeFromHash`.
 Only children of the Group can be added to and removed from the hash.
 The hash is used automatically by Arcade Physics in order to perform non z-index based destructive sorting.
 However if you don't use Arcade Physics, or it isn't a physics enabled Group, then you can use the hash to perform your own sorting and filtering of Group children without touching their z-index (and therefore display draw order).
 * Group.physicsSortDirection is a new property allowing you to set a custom sort direction for Arcade Physics Sprites within the Group hash.
 Previously Arcade Physics used one single sort direction (defined on `Phaser.Physics.Arcade.sortDirection`) but this change allows you to specifically control how each and every Group is sorted, so you can now combine tall and wide Groups with narrow and thin in a single system.
+* Cache.getPixiTexture will return a PIXI.Texture from the cache based on the given key.
+A PIXI Texture is created automatically for all images loaded and added to the cache.
+* Cache.getPixiBaseTexture will return a PIXI.BaseTexture from the cache based on the given key.
+A PIXI BaseTexture is created automatically for all images loaded and added to the cache.

 ### Updates